-Every so often, reference is made to dance being dead, or rock being healthy, or vice versa.
-It implies the two things have an inverse relationship; that they can't co-exist.
-It's a load of old nonsense, as the work of Andrew Weatherall serves to prove.
+Every so often, reference is made to dance being dead, or rock being healthy.
+It implies that the two can't co-exist, yet the work of Andrew Weatherall proves otherwise.
 A cursory glance at his discography - featuring Creation, Heavenly, Factory, Rough Trade, One Little Indian, Warner, Talkin' Loud, Island, Boy's Own, Deconstruction, Warp, Rotters' Golf Club etc - undermines the cliche further.
-Or put another way: trends don't sell records, artists do.
-Andrew Weatherall lives his life in small print, not bold text, always supporting the independents, and ever ready to back the underdog.
-He cares for fashion but not what is fashionable.
-Nothing about him is painstakingly planned, or coolly calculated.
+Andrew Weatherall lives his life in small print, supporting the independents, and ever ready to back the underdog.

 "It's only in the last five years that I've considered myself a DJ, 'cos when I first started, I just played records.
 I thought of it as a job, but I never thought of it as a career.
 When you start thinking career, you start thinking 'game plans', and 'I've gotta be at a certain stage', and 'oh, why am I still doing this' if, you know, 'my career should be here'.
-I've never thought of it as a career.
-Call me an underachiever but I never...
+Call me an underachiever.
 I think if you start thinking of it as a career, you start thinking you've gotta be here at a certain time, then you start taking shortcuts and start making the wrong kind of decisions.
 For a long time I put myself down and said it wasn't a proper job.
 But it is."
 Andrew Weatherall

-'Fabric 19' is Andrew's second or third official mix CD (it's a little hard to tell for certain).
-Inspired by a DJ set at Fabric, in support of the band !!!, he began to stick any deep and sleazy house tracks he found in a separate pile at home.
-For the mix, he's blended them with a few deep and druggy records, and some sleek and poppy ones.
-It features electro, acid, house, techno, schaffel, synths, and electric guitars, and it provides many of his typical 'moments'; the Egyptian Lover crashing into Sexual Harassment, for example, or the Joy Division-inspired selection of The Emperor Machine, to precede he and Keith Tenniswood's cover version of Ricardo Villalobos.
+fabric 19 is inspired by one of his DJ sets at fabric for which he prepared by placing any deep and sleazy house tracks he found in a separate pile.
+For the mix, he blended them with a few deep and hazy records, and some sleek and poppy ones.
+Featuring electro, acid, house, techno, schaffel, synths, and electric guitars, it provides many of his typical moments: the Egyptian Lover crashing into Sexual Harassment, for example, or the Joy Divisionesque selection of The Emperor Machine that precedes his and Keith Tenniswood's cover version of Ricardo Villalobos.